Skip to main content

 • Dramatic improvements in exercise capacity were observed, including reversal of the well-known decline seen with semaglutide treatment alone, in animals treated with PTC-2105 monotherapy at high dose (“HD”) and treated with PTC-2105 low dose in combination with SMG.

-Both low and high dose PTC-2105, as monotherapy and in combination with semaglutice (SMG) and tirzepatide (TRZ), increases the body weight and % fat mass loss observed with GLP-1 treatment alone, and reverses the loss of lean body mass, flipping it into a gain of lean body mass.
+Both low and higher dose PTC-2105, as monotherapy and in combination with semaglutice (SMG) and tirzepatide (TRZ), increases the body weight and % fat mass loss observed with GLP-1 treatment alone, and reverses the loss of lean body mass, flipping it into a gain of lean body mass.

 • PTC-2105 treatment, as monotherapy and in combination with semaglutide or tirzepatide, increases fat loss while also producing lean mass increases as early as after 5 weeks of treatment.

 • By week 5 of treatment, combination of LD 2105 plus TRZ already demonstrates an increase in lean mass, compared to LD 2105 plus SMG.
+PTC-2105 is now given SC once weekly with similar results.

 In two different independently performed studies, SEL-053 (data shown below) and SEL-051 (data not shown), after ~30 weeks of treatment in naturally aged older animals, both showed that PTC-2105 provides for a greater weight loss, including a greater loss of fat and a greater gain of lean mass than treatment with SMG.